.

 Furthermore, there is a continuous evolution in the LNG (sampling) technology and this fourth edition tries to incorporate and be in line with new or revised international standards.

 All sections, enclosures and appendices have been thoroughly reviewed, amended and updated where appropriate.
-Especially Sections 6 and 7 have been adapted to streamline it with the current best practices.
 To make this handbook more readable, most of the examples have been replaced to the appendices.
-Moreover, all sections with regard to the uncertainty of the energy determination have been moved to Section 15 and the following sections have been added:
+Moreover, all sections with regard to the uncertainty of the energy determination have been moved to Recommended methods for calculating LNG“Cargo Liquid Lines” and the following sections have been added:

-With regard to these Mastering LNG Measurement – Essential Practices and Operational Insights“Gassing-up and cooling down operations”, 16, 17 and 18, the aim of this GIIGNL LNG Custody Transfer Handbook is to integrate the specific conditions for this special operations of gassing-up and cooling down, for ship-to-ship LNG transfer, for small LNG ship-to-shore transfer (or vice versa) and for reloading operations at regasification terminals, but not to integrate the small scale LNG transfer operations (such as bunkering or fuelling of ships and trucks, and filling of LNG trucks or containers).
+With regard to these Mastering LNG Measurement – Essential Practices and Operational Insights“Gassing-up and cooling down operations”, Ship-to-ship LNG transfer operations“How is ship-to-ship LNG transfer operations on tankers”, Ship-to-ship LNG transfer operations“Loading and unloading of small scale vessels” and Ship-to-ship LNG transfer operations“Reloading operations in regasification terminals”, the aim of this GIIGNL LNG Custody Transfer Handbook is to integrate the specific conditions for this special operations of gassing-up and cooling down, for ship-to-ship LNG transfer, for small LNG ship-to-shore transfer (or vice versa) and for reloading operations at regasification terminals, but not to integrate the small scale LNG transfer operations (such as bunkering or fuelling of ships and trucks, and filling of LNG trucks or containers).

 We wish to thank all companies and organisations and their delegates who together contributed to this fourth edition, in alphabetical order: